NadimGhaznavi/Db4E/index.md

 # Automated Web Reports

-Reports in *db4e* are event driven (e.g. a new block is found) or scheduled (e.g. the Sidechain hshrate for the last 30 days).
-Reports can also be run manually using the *db4e.py* tool (e.g. `db4e.py -r blocksfound`).
-The following [reports](/pages/web/Reports.html) are supported:
+Reporting with *db4e* is easy:

+* Reports are defined in a simple YAML file format
+* Reports can be scheduled (e.g. [hashrate of the mini sidechain for the last 90 days](/pages/reports/hashrate/Sidechain-Hashrate-90-Days.html))
+* Some reports in *db4e* are event driven (e.g. [recent payments](/pages/reports/payment/Daily-Payment-30-Days.html) reports).
+* Reports can be run manually

 * [Daily](/pages/reports/payments/Daily-Payment-90-Days.html) and [cumulative](/pages/reports/payments/Cumulative-Payment-90-Days.html) XMR payments made to the mining farm
-* [Shares found](/pages/web/Shares-Found-Short.html) and the colorful [shares found by host](/pages/web/Shares-Found-by-Host-Short.md) by the mining farm
+* [Shares found](/pages/web/Shares-Found-Short.html) and the colorful [shares found by host](/pages/web/Shares-Found-by-Host-Short.html) by the mining farm
 * [Blocks found](/pages/reports/blocksfound/Blocksfound-90-Days.html) on the Monero XMR mini sidechain

+The [Reports] page has links to configured reports.

 ---